Brit Awards 2019: Complete List of Winners

 Critics' Choice Award

-Sam Fender
+WINNER: Sam Fender

 Lewis Capaldi